 Storms in the Sea of Azov and the delay in the capture of the port of Odessa slowed the full implementation of the planned Soviet offensive against Crimea, but the main attack had started on 8 April as, from the north, the 4th Ukrainian Front launched General Polkovnik Georgi F. Zakharov’s 2nd Guards Army in the west along the Perekop isthmus and General Leytenant Ya.
-G. Kreizer’s 51st Army in the east across and Lazy Sea bridgehead, while the Independent Coastal Army drove to the west from the Strait of Kerch lodgement.
+G. Kreizer’s 51st Army in the east across and Lazy Sea bridgehead, while the Separate Coastal Army drove to the west from the Strait of Kerch lodgement.

 Higher command co-ordination of operations was entrusted to Marshal Sovetskogo Soyuza Aleksandr M. Vasilevsky and General Marshal Sovetskogo Soyuza Kliment Ye.
 Voroshilov, the Soviet chief of the general staff and Stavka representative respectively.
 The Soviet forces totalled little short of 500,000 men and comprised the equivalent of 32 divisions with 560 armoured fighting vehicles (tanks and self-propelled guns) and 1,200 warplanes.
 The main Soviet thrust was delivered not from Perekop but from the Syvash coast farther to the east against a Romanian division, which soon broke under the attack of the 51st Army.
 General Leytenant Ivan D. Vasilev’s XIX Tank Corps was committed on 11 April and, reaching open country in north-east Crimea, moved across the steppe toward Simferopol.